 The difference between the statutory federal income tax rate and the Company's effective tax rate in 2012, 2013 and 2014 is primarily attributable to the effect of state income taxes, difference between the U.S. and foreign tax rates, deferred tax state rate adjustment, share-based compensation, meals and entertainment expenses, transaction costs, and the change in valuation allowance.
+The Company's China and U.K. subsidiaries were subject to 25% and 21% applicable statutory income tax rates, respectively, for the periods presented.

 In determining quarterly provisions for income taxes, the Company uses the annual estimated effective tax rate applied to the actual year-to-date loss.
 The Company's annual estimated effective tax rate differs from the statutory rate primarily as a result of state taxes, tax amortization of goodwill and difference between the U.S. and foreign tax rates.
-For the three months ended March 31, 2014 and 2015, the Company recorded \$57,000 (unaudited) and \$24,000 (unaudited) in income tax expense, respectively.
+For the six months ended June 30, 2014 and 2015, the Company recorded \$98,000 (unaudited) in income tax expense and a benefit of \$0.2 million, respectively.